DorukKaraman/Assembly_Projects/README.md

    - For the **frequency generator**: Follow the on-screen prompts for input.
    - For the **PWM duty cycle generator**: Input two digits to set the duty cycle percentage, e.g., "50" for 50%.
    - For the **timer interrupt counter**: Run the simulation and observe the counting on the LCD display.
+   - For the **array comparison**: The program will run automatically on startup.
+The results (found values and the total count) will be stored in internal memory, which can be inspected in the Proteus simulation environment.

 ---